gsa-oes/office-of-evaluation-sciences/pages/Connect/opportunities.md

 ### Application Details
 <a href="https://docs.google.com/forms/d/1jQYihtWnsD9ZK-xQws4sZDheQryxHDT3Yn3HieXQf2s/prefill">Applicants may apply online here.</a> The deadline to submit is **11:59 p.m.
 EST Sunday, December 13, 2020.**

-*Note: A Google email is required to access the Annual Fellowship Application.
+*Note: A Google email is required to submit the Annual Fellowship Application.
 If you are unable to access the application through Google Forms, please see the <a href="https://oes.gsa.gov/assets/files/oes-fy21-fellowship-application.pdf">full application here.</a>*

 #### We are recruiting for the following positions:**
 - **Fellows** have substantial expertise in the social and behavioral sciences field.
 Typically they are researchers with a PhD and publication record in a social or behavioral science field (e.g., economics, psychology, political science, statistics, sociology, public policy, business, etc.).